-The European Union’s attempts to wane the bloc off Russian gas were set back last week when Austrian energy firm OMV agreed with Russia’s Gazprom to bring the South Stream pipeline to the Alpine nation’s Baumgarten gas hub, outmaneuvering Italy which had wanted it to end there.
+European attempts to wane the bloc off Russian gas were set back last week when Austrian energy firm OMV agreed with Russia’s Gazprom to bring the South Stream pipeline to the Alpine nation’s Baumgarten gas hub, outmaneuvering Italy, which had wanted it to terminate there.

-The European Commission had put the approval process for South Stream, which is supposed to be built under the Black Sea to Bulgaria, on hold after Russia annexed Ukraine’s Crimean Peninsula in March, saying it did not comply with its regulations on ownership and pipeline access.
+The European Commission had put the approval process for South Stream on hold after Russia annexed Ukraine’s Crimean Peninsula in March, saying it did not comply with its regulations on ownership and pipeline access.
 Austria and Russia circumvented this by signing a bilateral agreement.

-Bulgaria, which imports almost all its natural gas from Russia, also backed South Stream last month.
+Bulgaria, which imports almost all its natural gas from Russia, also backs South Stream.

-Austria was motivated to push for the South Stream deal after it lost out to Italy in a competition last year over a separate pipeline to deliver gas from the Caspian Sea region to Europe.
-The Nabucco pipeline project, in which OMV was a partner, was dropped in favor of the rival Trans Adriatic Pipeline to bring gas from Azerbaijan to Italy, despite earlier European Commission support for Nabucco.
+Austria was motivated to push for the South Stream deal after it lost out to Italy in a competition last year for a separate pipeline: The Nabucco project, in which OMV was a partner, was dropped in favor of the rival Trans Adriatic Pipeline to bring gas from Azerbaijan to Italy.

 Germany, by far Gazprom’s biggest customer in Europe, is believed to be quietly backing Austria’s move, despite official recriminations of Russia’s aggression in Ukraine.

 Its BASF, the world’s largest chemicals company, is a partner in South Stream through its subsidiary Wintershall.
 Siemens is contracted to supply the pipeline’s control systems.